pichutan/JS_Workshop_EX_02_Modules/ReadMe.md

 ## Story

 The following exercise should help you to try out modules and some other advanced ES6 techniques.
-We have a simple website, which shows cards of sorting algorithmen.
-The cards contain a title, small description and the execution time for sorting of 1000 elements.
-Think a little bit out of the box and check if there are more possibilities to improve the code.
+We have a simple website, which shows cards of sorting algorithm.
+The cards contain a title, small description, time and space complexity and the execution time for sorting of X elements.
+Also try to improve the code by using already known javascript techniques and functions.

 ## Task
 - Write a function which generates a card template, fill it with data and return the complete HTML markup, so it will be rendered then to the body.